gwgundersen/anno/README.md

-Anno is a simple, lightweight, and local note-taking program.
+Anno is a thin client over Markdown files for easy, local editing and organization.

 # Motivation

-- I want to own my data, not have it siloed by a company.
-- I want to human-readable text files (Markdown + MathJax), not a proprietary file format.
-- I want to work locally and backup as I choose (e.g. a remote Git server).
+There are many note-taking apps.
+Why use Anno?

+- **Own your data.** Anno works on Markdown files that live on your machine.
+That's it.
+Rather than have your notes siloed by a company in possibly proprietary text formats, your data lives in human-readable text files wherever you like.

+- **Work locally, backup as you like.** Anno is entirely local.
+It's just a thin client on files in a given directory.
+Want awesome cloud storage backup?
+Push to a git server, encrypt the directory and email it to yourself, whatever you like.

-## Limitations
+## Anno is opinionated

-Writing good user interfaces is hard and time-consuming, and I want to take notes, not maintain software.
-My goal is to build a UI to support the most time consuming text-editing operations such as...
+Anno supports the most time-consuming text-editing operations such as:

-- ...previewing Markdown and MathJax updates as I write.
+- Previewing Markdown and MathJax updates as you write.
+- Syncing Markdown header information (title and date) into a consistently formatted filename.
-- ...organizing my notes based on labels.
+- Organizing your notes based on labels (specified in the Markdown header).
-- ...converting a note into a PDF for easy printing and sharing.
+- Converting notes into PDFs for easy printing and sharing.
-- ...uploading images the correct Markdown format.
-- ...syncing the file date with the filename.
+- "Uploading" images (copying them into a local directory).

-This also means that there is no support for things I just _occasionally_ do, such as...
+Anno is designed for technical people.
+This means there is no support for things you might occasionally do that you can do from the command line or your OS's file manager such as:

-- ...searching.
+- No search.
 Use `grep`, `ack`, or your favorite text search tool.
-- ...viewing the archive or trash.
-Use your OS's file manager.
+- No interface for archived or trashed files.
+The data lives in a directory on your machine.
+Use your favorite shell or your OS's file manager.
-- ...moving files out of the archive.
-Use your OS's file manager.

 # Installation